Do you have to pay for make up or other personal grooming expenses?

-If your job requires you to buy make up or other personal grooming expenses, you may be able to claim your money back at tax time.
+If these purchases are essential for your job, you may be able to claim your money back at tax time.

-Depending on your profession and work-related use for your purchased cosmetics, you may be eligible to claim personal grooming expenses as tax deductions and increase your tax refund!
+However, you may be eligible to claim personal grooming expenses as tax deductions IF the ATO does consider them essential for your role.

 We’ve put together this tax deductions guide to help you figure out what personal grooming expenses you can and can’t claim on your next tax return.

 To claim a personal grooming expense as a work-related tax deduction, you must have:

 - spent the money yourself and were not reimbursed by your employer.

 - a direct relation between the expense and income-earning activities for your job.

 - a receipt or invoice as proof of purchase.